Overview

 Advanced Diagnostic Imaging

-This indicator measures the number of diagnostic imaging tests (computed tomography [CT] scans, magnetic resonance imaging [MRI], and ultrasounds) performed during an inpatient admission to hospital.
-While imaging is necessary for diagnosing and guiding treatment, it is estimated that 20% to 50% of radiologic investigations are inappropriate.1 Determining the appropriateness of advanced imaging is complex and depends on patient characteristics, the medical condition, and symptoms being investigated.
+While imaging is necessary to diagnose and guide treatment, it is estimated that 20% to 50% of radiologic investigations are inappropriate.1 Determining the appropriateness of advanced diagnostic imaging is complex and depends on patient characteristics, the medical condition involved, and the symptoms being investigated.

 Change Idea Key Action(s)